dug22/PDF-Pinpoint-Py/README.md

 # **About**
 <p align="justify">
   PDF Pinpoint Py is the Python variation of PDF Pinpoint.
-You can find the original repository here [PDF Pinpoint](https://github.com/dug22/PDF-Pinpoint)
+  You can find the original repository <a href="https://github.com/dug22/PDF-Pinpoint" target="_blank">here</a>.
   As previously stated, PDF Pinpoint Py is a small-scale and simple local chatbot tool powered by retrieval-augmented generation (RAG).
 It leverages large language models to process and train on multiple PDF documents, enabling users to efficiently find the answers they're looking for across various PDF documents.
 </p>

 # Getting Started
 ### **Prerequisites**